PotLock/potlock-nextjs-app/README.md

 │
 │
 ├── [ layout ] <--- # Since Next's Pages Router doesn't support non-routable page subdirectories
-│                   # ( e.g. _components ), layout composition is addressed in this layer.
+│   │               # ( components / hooks ), layout composition is addressed in this layer.
-│                   # It allows to keep complex page-related UI elements that combine │                   # more than one feature and/or entity without introducing cross-imports │                   # within those codebase slices, which helps to avoid circular dependencies.
+│   │               # It allows to keep complex page-related UI elements that combine │   │               # ( A pattern where each page's tab is treated by the router as a sub-page ) │  ...              # more than one feature and/or entity without introducing cross-imports │   │               # within those codebase slices, which helps to avoid circular dependencies.
+│   │               # In addition to conditional redirects, it addresses the routable tab navigation │   │               # ( A pattern where each page's tab is treated by the router as a sub-page ) │   │
+│   ├── [ pot ]
+│   │   │
+│   │   ├── [ components ] <--- # ONLY components specific to the pages within the /pot namespace.
+│   │   │
+│   │   └── [ hooks ] <--- # ONLY hooks specific to the pages within the /pot namespace.
+│   │
+│  ...
 │
 │
 │